WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 18

 Kingston fought his way back into the match, running through his signature offense and fighting his way out of a superplex.

 Jey provided a momentary distraction by hopping on the apron, drawing Big E and Woods in his direction.
-Kingston launched himself off the top but Jimmy used his momentum against him, rolling through and scoring the pinfall victory.
+Kingston launched himself off the top, but Jimmy used his momentum against him, rolling through and scoring the pinfall victory.

 Jimmy Uso defeated Kofi Kingston

-This felt entirely too much like "been here, done this" and the result is a tag team feud that has failed to maintain the heat it had for it in the wake of the rap battle two weeks ago.
+This felt entirely too much like "been here, done this" and the result is a tag team feud that has failed to maintain the heat it had in the wake of the rap battle two weeks ago.

 As it stands, the tag title match may be the least heated on a card seriously lacking a red-hot rivalry to give it substance.